Sustainability and Fisheries Management

 Climate change poses an existential threat to coastal communities as we know them.
-Dr. Dave Reidmiller leads our Climate Center, which aims to achieve local, state, national, and global climate actions that empower coastal communities to thrive in a warmer world, and to develop and deliver solutions to ensure livelihoods and well-being thrive in a changing climate.
+Dr. Dave Reidmiller leads our Climate Center, which supports local, state, national, and global climate actions that empower these coastal communities to thrive in a warmer world.
 Dave's global perspective is informed by his service in a variety of senior positions for the federal government, including as a director of the Fourth National Climate Assessment, his leadership in the development of the Intergovernmental Panel on Climate Change, and as a lead US negotiator for the Paris Agreement.
-Read more to learn about the role sustainable fisheries can play in our future.
+Read more from Dave on sustainable fisheries and the ocean as a climate solution

 The Ocean as a Climate Solution